horchi/vdr-plugin-squeezebox/README.md

     port of LMSs CLI interface (default 9090)

   - squeezebox.shadeTime
-    inactivity time to shade the OSD 0 for off (default 0)
+    inactivity time to shade the OSD for off (default 0)

+  - squeezebox.shadeLevel
+    shade level 0-100 in %, 100 is black (default 40)

 Handling:
 ---------